KCWK: History

-Despite having ceased broadcasting on May 25, 2008, KCWK's website remained operational for two years afterwards.

 Digital television

 The station did not receive a companion channel for a digital television station, because it was granted an original construction permit after the FCC finalized the DTV allotment plan on April 21, 1997.
 Instead, KCWK would have been required to turn off its analog signal and turn on its digital signal (called a "flash-cut") on or before the 2009 end of the digital TV conversion period for full-service stations.
 As KCWK did not acquire its digital transmitter and antenna, it was unable to complete the mandatory digital transition and never resumed broadcasting.

 Low-powered satellite KCWK-LP had voluntarily filed for a digital "-LD" license on channel 36.
 That application has since been deleted from the FCC database.